harshitha4018/DSE/README.md

                                              City VARCHAR(30) DEFAULT 'Guntur'
                                           );

---->DAY 3 :  Inserting Data into Tables
+--->  Inserting Data into Tables

         Objective : Learned how to insert records into SQL tables using the `INSERT INTO` statement.